Skip to content

 • Use after to specify a relative offset that is added to the default margin

-Hylimo automatically infers where to place the arrow between participants sending/receiving a message: In general, a sent message is sent on the right and a received message is received on the left side of the activity indicator.
+An activity indicator is the white rectangle on a lifeline marking the time a participant is active.
+HyLiMo automatically infers where to place the arrow between participants sending/receiving a message: in general, a sent message is sent on the right and a received message is received on the left side of the activity indicator.

 Messages